 Molecular epidemiology of Marek’s disease virus in central Pennsylvania, USA.

 Bell AS, Kennedy DA, Jones MJ, Cairns CL, Pandey U, Dunn PA, Szpara ML, Read AF – Virus Evolution 2019 [DOI: https://doi.org/10.1093/ve/vey042] [PDF]

 Herpes simplex virus (HSV) disease management and diagnostics in the era of high throughput sequencing.

-Genotypic and phenotypic diversity within the neonatal HSV-2 population.
+Genotypic and phenotypic diversity of herpes simplex virus 2 within the infected neonatal population.